RawbPower/project-hover/README.md

 # project-hover
-Hover car game with an emphasis on physics
+Hover car game with an emphasis on game physics.